What is a jigsaw puzzle?

 - Puzzling is both a great way to connect with family or, conversely, it’s perfect for some needed time alone.

-Where can I find out more about the history of jigsaw puzzles?
+Where can I learn more about the history of jigsaw puzzles?

 There are three meticulously researched books that go into great detail on the subject.